soulbiz/bolthole/README.md

 ### Generate python protos

-Python protos are generate using docker.
+Python protos are generated using Docker.

 Using a makefile cmd will be enough to run the process: